mavropalias/icon-of-com/content/blog/introducing-hero35/index.md

 Looking for your thing?
 Check out all [accessibility](https://hero35.com/topic/accessibility), [CSS](https://hero35.com/topic/css), [GraphQL](https://hero35.com/topic/graphql), [MobX](https://hero35.com/topic/mobx), [NextJS](https://hero35.com/topic/nextjs), [React Native](https://hero35.com/topic/react-native), [Redux](https://hero35.com/topic/redux), or [TypeScript](https://hero35.com/topic/typescript) talks.
 These are only 8 of the _619_ topics that we cover, so far!

 In a discovery mood?
-Use the powerful search to find _anything_ … “hooks 2019”, “react native performance”, “graphql”, “redux vs mobx”, “a11y”, "concurrent mode", "Dan Abramov" … you can search across all talk fields.
+Use the powerful search to find _anything_ … “hooks”, “react native performance”, “graphql”, “redux vs mobx”, “a11y”, "concurrent mode", … you can search across all talk fields.

+---

 ---